Do I need to take mathematics at F&M?

 How will my math placement be determined?

 The Mathematics Department at F&M will place you in the proper mathematics course.
-First, however, all students must complete the Math Questionnaire that appear within the New Student Information Form.
+First, however, all students must complete the Math Survey that appears on the list of required surveys on the homepage of your incoming class's F&M Canvas course.
 These questions will help determine if it is necessary for you to take the Calculus Placement Exam.
 For students who need to take the Calculus Placement Exam, they will automatically be directed to the exam.
-Current students who are unsure about which math course to take should consult Iwan Praton in the Math Department (email@example.com).
+Current students who are unsure about which math course to take should consult Professor Iwan Praton in the Math Department (firstname.lastname@example.org).

 Do I need to complete the Calculus Placement Exam?

 If you wish to take mathematics at F&M AND you have taken a year-long calculus course in high school (whether or not you took the AP Exam), you must complete the Calculus Placement Exam in order to be registered for a mathematics course.

 What if I have AP or IB credit in math and/or chemistry?

 If you have AP or IB credit in calculus (including AB or BC), it is very likely you will begin mathematics at a higher level such as Calculus II (MAT 110).
 If you have scored a 4 or 5 on the AP test, you will receive AP credit for MAT 109.
 Questions about AP credit in mathematics should be directed to Professor Iwan Praton (email@example.com; 717-358-4238) in the Mathematics Department.
 If you have AP or IB credit in chemistry, it is strongly recommended that you consult with the chair of the Chemistry Department, Professor Scott Brewer (firstname.lastname@example.org; 717- 358-4766).